 12.2 We have a duty under s.
 330 of the Proceeds of Crime Act 2002 to report to the Serious Organised Crime Agency (SOCA) if we know, or have reasonable cause to suspect, that you, or anyone connected with your business, are or have been involved in money laundering.
 Failure on our part to make a report where we have knowledge or reasonable grounds for suspicion would constitute a criminal offence.

 12.3 The offence of money laundering is defined by s.
 340(11) of the Proceeds of Crime Act and includes concealing, converting, using or possessing the benefits of any activity that constitutes a criminal offence in the UK.
 It also includes involvement in any arrangement that facilitates the acquisition, retention, use or control of such a benefit.

 This definition is very wide and would include such crimes as:

 - deliberate failure to inform the tax authorities of known underpayments or excessive repayments;

 - fraudulent claiming of benefits or grants; or

 Clearly this list is by no means exhaustive.

-15.1 In accordance with the requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is International General Insurance Co.
-(UK) Limited (IGI), Forum House, 15 - 18 Lime Street, London EC3M 7AN.
+14.1 In accordance with the requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Travelers Insurance Company Limited, 61-63 London Road, Redhill, Surrey RH1 1NA.
 The territorial coverage is worldwide excluding profession business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.